Resource was added by: Leanda Ryan

 Design/methodology/approach – The co-authors combine their knowledge and experience of supporting and developing staff working in dementia services.
 The concept of positive risk-taking is explored within the legislative framework of the Mental Capacity Act 2005, Safeguarding and the Care Act 2014.

-Guidance for lay members on contributing to panels
+Guidance for lay panel members – Parkinson’s UK

 Resource was added by: Laura Jacobs